-The goal of the coordination provisions is to ensure that someone moving to another country to live or work will not be disadvantaged because of it.
-They are based on the coordination provisions applicable within the EU, namely Regulation (EC) No. 883/2004 (similar to a social security convention) and Regulation (EC) No. 987/2009 (Implementation Provisions).
+The aim of the coordination provisions is to ensure that someone moving to another country to live or work is not disadvantaged as a result.
+They are based on the coordination provisions applicable within the EU, namely Regulation (EC) No. 883/2004 (similar to a social security agreement) and Regulation (EC) No. 987/2009 (implementing provisions).

-Based on the Agreement on the Free Movement of Persons between Switzerland and the EU, as from 1 April 2012 the provisions of Regulation (EC) No. 883/2004 and its implementation regulation, Regulation (EC) No. 987/2009, are applicable in the relationship to EU Member States.
-These regulations control the coordination of social security systems within Europe.
+Under the Agreement on the free movement of persons between Switzerland and the EU, relations with EU member states, since 1 April 2012, have been governed by the provisions of Regulation (EC) No. 883/2004 and its implementing provisions, Regulation (EC) No. 987/2009, which regulate the coordination of social security systems within Europe.

 The links to the acts and the documents can be found on this page under ‘Legislation ’: